weck0/weckov1/content/projects/ManageWebAgency.md

 showInProjects: true
 ---

 I have been gaining more responsibilities with my growing experience in e-commerce.
-I am managing a Magento 2 web agency which is focused into building the new integrations.
-I am creating tickets explaining clearly what our needs are then when the work is done I'm responsible to check and deploy the code.
+I am managing a Magento 2 Web Agency which is focused into building the new integration.
+I am creating tickets explaining clearly what our needs are then reviewing and approving there work when I condider it done.